jeriko/app_drone/README.md

 - [views] SimpleForm (with optional Country Select and automatic Twitter Bootstrap integration)
 - [auth] Sorcery, for no-frills user authentication
 - [auth] CanCan, for role-based authorization
+- [auth] EasyRoles, to add roles to your User models
 - [ui] Chosen select, by harvestHQ
 - [ui] Bootstrap, by Twitter
 - [ui] Gritter, for jQuery growl-like notifications